BarnumD/aws-log-pull/README.md

 ```

 A config directory is used to store a state file.
 Use docker volumes or choose a folder to store the config directory in in order to maintain state.

+## Options
+- region: AWS Region to search.
+Defaults to 'us-east-1'.
+- logGroupName: Log group to search.
+Searches all log groups if not provided.
+- startTime: Epoch timestamp in milliseconds to start the search.
+Optional.
+- eventFilterPattern: Passes the FilterPattern to the Get-CWLFilteredLogEvent command.
+Optional.
+See [filter and pattern syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).
+- jsonOut: Outputs in json format instead of powershell objects.